 And Ring Spotlight’s IP55 waterproof rating means you won’t have to worry about exposure to the elements no matter where you mount it.

-If you choose the Ring Spotlight Camera Wireless, your camera needs only one battery pack but can be powered by two.
+If you choose the Ring Spotlight Cam Battery, your camera needs only one battery pack but can be powered by two.
 It comes with just one battery included, so you’ll have to purchase the extra if you want it.

 We’d spring for that second battery so you can remove one battery pack to recharge using the USB port while the other battery keeps your camera online.
 With both batteries installed, you can count on a life of about 6–12 months depending on motion settings.

-Daytime Video Quality During the day, the Ring Spotlight Camera will pick up almost every angle of your yard or around your home with a 140-degree field of view and bright, HD-resolution picture quality.
+During the day, the Ring Spotlight Cam will pick up almost every angle of your yard or around your home with a 140º field of view and bright, HD-resolution picture quality.

 We recommend adjusting motion frequency and zones for your Ring Spotlight Camera from the app to cut down on notification overload and save battery life.